uc-cdis/bc-cwl/version2/README.md

 ### Session management with tmux

-It takes several hours to execute this pipeline, it is recommended to use a tool allowing to disconnect and connect to the server without interrupting the pipeline. `tmux` and `screen` are examples of tools that keep your session persistent.
+It takes several hours to execute an MRI analysis pipeline, it is recommended to use a tool allowing to disconnect and connect to the server without interrupting the pipeline. `tmux` and `screen` are examples of tools that keep your session persistent.
 You can install tmux on Ubuntu with `sudo apt-get install tmux` and on Mac with `brew install tmux`.
 The [official tmux page](https://github.com/tmux/tmux/wiki) provides helpful links to guides to tmux.

 ### Setting up Credentials

-The brain analysis pipeline also requires credentials from the [Brain Commons](https://data.braincommons.org/) in your working directory.
+Brain Commons analysis pipelines also require credentials from the [Brain Commons](https://data.braincommons.org/) in your working directory.
 If you already have a `credentials.json` file from the [Brain Commons](https://data.braincommons.org/), just copy it to your working